watisluv1910/The-begining-of-the-5-th-homework-for-procedural-programming-1-course-1-semester-RTU-MIREA/README.md

-# 4
+# 5 begining
-This is the 4(5)th homework for procedural programming 1 course 1 semester RTU MIREA
+This is the begining of the 5th homework for procedural programming 1 course 1 semester RTU MIREA